-Under the current law, there is no automatic entitlement to free transport from home to school or to another educational setting once a student is 16 and over.
-However, the Company is required to facilitate the attendance of all those of sixth form age i.e. those students in school years 12 to 14 who started their programme of learning before their 19th birthday.
-This may involve travel assistance, but the Company does not have to provide this assistance free of charge.
+Under the current law, there is no automatic entitlement to travel assistance to school or to another educational setting once a student is 16 and over.
+However, Brighter Futures for Children is required to facilitate the attendance of all those of sixth form age i.e. those students in school years 12 to 14 or who started their programme of learning before their 19th birthday.
+This may involve travel assistance, but Brighter Futures for Children does not have to provide this assistance free of charge.